 Taking zinc long term is typically safe for healthy adults, as long as the daily dose is under the set upper limit of 40 mg of elemental zinc (PubMed).

-Please take note that the dosages for micronutrients or vitamins are higher for treatment as opposed to maintenance.
-This is probably due to higher demand or the deficiency of the micronutrients are worse during a complicated viral infection.
+ConclusionDo take note that the dosages for micronutrients or vitamins are higher for treatment as opposed to maintenance or preventive.
+This is probably due to higher demand of the body or the deficiency of the micronutrients are worse during a complicated viral infection.
 However, for prevention or maintenance, the dosages for most of the micronutrients are much lower.

 - Wear protective face mask.
 This is to protect not only yourself but others.

 - Abundant evidence suggests that eating whole in fruits, vegetables and whole grains—all rich in networks of naturally occurring antioxidants and their helper molecules—provides protection against free radicals.

 - Getting Enough Sleep